Lady Audley's Secret: Plot

 While at the country manor Audley Court, Lady Audley avoids meeting George.
 When the two seek an audience with the new Lady Audley, she makes many excuses and avoids their visits.
 During her absence a thunder storm confines George and Robert to the interior of Audley Court, and the two are shown a portrait of Lady Audley.
 Looking back toward his friend, Robert notes that George seems disturbed, and attributes his disturbed mood to the storm.
 Shortly thereafter George disappears.
 Robert is perplexed.
 Unwilling to believe George simply left with no notice, Robert begins to look into the circumstances of his disappearance.

 While searching for his friend, Robert takes note of the events surrounding George's disappearance.
 The name of Lady Audley repeatedly appears in these notes, and much to his distress, the evidence begins to collect against her.
 One night, he reveals his notes to Lady Audley, including that George was in possession of many letters of his former wife.
 Lady Audley sets off to London, where the letters were kept.
 Robert follows after her.
 However, by the time he arrives, he discovers that George's possessions have been broken into and the letters are missing.
 One possession, however, remains – a book with a note written by George's wife that matches Lady Audley's handwriting.
 This confirms Robert's suspicion that Lady Audley is implicated in George's disappearance; it also leads Robert to conclude that Lady Audley is actually George's supposedly dead wife.

-Suspecting the worst of Lady Audley and being afraid for little Georgey's life, Robert travels to Lieutenant Maldon's house and demands possession of the boy.
+Suspecting the worst of Lady Audley and being afraid for little Georgey's life, Robert travels to Captain Maldon's house and demands possession of the boy.
 Once Robert has Georgey under his control, he places the boy in a school run by Mr. Marchmont.
 Afterwards, Robert visits George's father, Mr. Harcourt Talboys, and confronts the Squire with his son's death.
 Harcourt listens dispassionately to the story.
 In the course of his visit to the Talboys' manor, Robert is entranced by George's sister Clara, who looks startlingly like George.
 Clara's passion for finding her brother spurs Robert on.